Director of the Black Male Institute credits Black Lives Matter with beginnings of change.

 To hear Professor Howard’s interview on KABC, visit this link.

-Howard, who will take the helm at the UCLA Center for the Transformation of Schools on July 1, was also featured in a commentary in The Wall Street Journal on, “The Power of Personal Agency,” speaking on the need to help young people of all races to envision what is possible by countering the “pathological depiction of and belief in the inferiority of Black people, culture, and history,” and the need to “identify and speak about Black excellence.”
+Howard, who will take the helm at the UCLA Center for the Transformation of Schools as faculty director on July 1, was also featured in a commentary in The Wall Street Journal on, “The Power of Personal Agency,” speaking on the need to help young people of all races to envision what is possible by countering the “pathological depiction of and belief in the inferiority of Black people, culture, and history,” and the need to “identify and speak about Black excellence.”

 To read, “The Power of Personal Agency,” visit The Wall Street Journal website.